All news

 It is also important who has to prove the reason for the rescheduling.
 If it is established that the worker did not work on the days specified in the timetable, it is for the employer to prove that the change was made at the worker's request and in the worker's interest.
 However, the mere fact that the employer does not have a realistic opportunity to change the working timetable within the time-limits laid down in the Labour Code is not sufficient to prove that the change was made at his own initiative.

-"So, if you work on your days off and your work schedule has been changed at your request, please be aware that under the Labour Code, you must be paid at least double your salary.
-Your employer cannot unilaterally change your schedule and expect you to pay less for working on your days off," stresses the lawyer.
-The Court of Cassation has ruled that it is the employer who bears the burden of proving that the work schedule was changed at the initiative of the employee.
-In the absence of such proof, you are deemed to have worked at the will of the employer and are entitled to double pay.
-So if you find yourself in a situation where you have worked on your day off, check that your pay has been calculated correctly.
+“So, if you work on your days off and your work schedule was changed without your request, be aware that, according to the Labor Code, you must be paid at least double your regular pay.
+An employer cannot unilaterally change the schedule and expect to pay less for work performed on days off,” the attorney emphasizes.
+The Supreme Court has ruled that it is the employer’s responsibility to prove that the work schedule was changed at the employee’s initiative.
+If there is no such proof, it is presumed that you worked at the employer’s request, and you are entitled to double pay.
+So if you find yourself in a situation where you worked on your day off, check whether your pay was calculated correctly.